 Maybe you’d be mortified to discover that reading reviews of gummy bears triggering explosive, uncontrollable diarrhea in everyone who eats them immediately makes someone think of you, but I’m just happy I was fortunate to work on a project with someone with whom I could truly be myself; makes the day-to-day stuff a little less mind-numbing.
 You might also think this is a sign that in the professional world, I am pretty much as unprofessional as it gets, but that is not entirely true.
 While I may be a little rough around the edges, I can be professional.
 But I thrive on my unprofessional professional relationships.
 It’s not like I introduce myself, “Hi, my name is Tosha, and I don’t mind talking about poo.”
 This level of comfort clearly takes a little time, a little creative conversational exploration, and it certainly does not happen with everyone, nor is it appropriate for everyone in your professional circle.
 Actually, it’s probably not appropriate for most people in your professional circle.
 But sometimes you get lucky, like when the team from your Boise project introduces you to the office Creepy Box (a box that contains anything you would not want your mother to see, to be destroyed immediately upon your death…don’t act like you don’t have one) during your first trip onsite, you can pretty much figure out which direction the professionalism of your “business” relationship is headed.

 I am aware that I am a woman, and that some people do not find this an appropriate conversation topic for anyone ever, especially women.
 Because you know, we don’t poop.
 (Favorite line from one of the reviews: Also, not sure why so many people assume I’m a man.
 I am a woman.
 We poop too.
 Of course, our poop sparkles and smells like a walk in a meadow of wildflowers.)
 I am aware this probably is a huge turn off for a lot of people.
 I am also aware that I talk much too freely on the subject and that this does in fact make some people uncomfortable and/or disgusted by me.
 I have never been accused of being a lady.
-And while this will definitely not change what you think of me, nor convince you I am not obsessed with poo (I assure you, I am not), here are four facts that might help you understand where my fork in the road came from:
+And while this will definitely not change what you think of me, nor convince you I am not obsessed with poo (I assure you, I am not), here are four facts that might help you understand who you’re working with:

 1. As kids, during summers on my grandparent’s farm, my brother and sister and I used to run out to the pasture with sticks, in search of the freshest cow pie.
 I don’t know why.
 Sometimes we’d fling it around at each other, or stir it up, making weird patterns.
 Fond memories.
 And for the record, the best pies were crusty on the outside, but still warm on the inside.
 I am sorry if this makes you feel gross.
 You should probably just stop reading.